skullzarmy/chatGPToot/README.md

 ## Example Usage

-`node app.js` - Will start the bot in normal operation.
+`node run start` - Will start the bot in normal operation.

 `node app.js --run-now --no-loop --post-image --prompt "A robot mastodon typing at a computer"` - Will generate an image from the supplied prompt and post it, then exit.